MajdMalaeb/HandWrittenDigits/README.md

 # HandWrittenDigits
 > A simple handwritten digit recognition application.

 Written in java/swing.
-Using k-nearest neighbors algorithm with Euclidean or Manhattan distance methods and trained with MNIST dataset of handwritten digits [website](http://yann.lecun.com/exdb/mnist/).
+Using k-nearest neighbors algorithm with Euclidean or Manhattan distance methods and trained with [MNIST dataset of handwritten digits](http://yann.lecun.com/exdb/mnist/).

 ![](screenshot.png)